 The trail to follow

-You can start this walk up Ticknock mountain in the main car park (here it is on Google Maps).
+You can start this walk up through Ticknock Forest from the main car park (here it is on Google Maps).
 This is a well-signposted trail, just make sure to follow the GREEN arrows.

 Follow the arrows up through Ticknock Forest to Three Rock Mountain and then continue on to the Fairy Castle.
 You’ll take a right after this and continue down towards the rifle range and then back to the car park.

-The Ticknock Fairycastle Loop is a moderate walk that should prove to be reasonably handy for those of a half-decent fitness level.
+This version of the Ticknock hike is moderate enough and it should prove to be reasonably handy for those with a half-decent level of fitness.

 If you stick to the trail and don’t venture off into Ticknock Forest, you’ll be able to walk along a well-kept tarmac path for the most part.

-This Ticknock walking trail stretches for 5.5km and it takes roughly 1.5 – 2 hours in total to complete (with time spent admiring the views).
+This trail stretches for 5.5km and it takes roughly 1.5 – 2 hours in total to complete (with time spent admiring the views).

 I’ve done the main Ticknock Forest Walk 5 or 6 times over the years.
-It wasn’t until last weekend (Autumn 2020) that we parked at Kilmashogue Forest and walked from there.
+It wasn’t until last weekend that we parked at Kilmashogue Forest and walked from there.

 This is a brilliant walk and (as you can see in the map above) it takes you up to the Fairy Castle and around to Three Rock (there’s some mighty views from both spots).